 - Many clients don’t see a return on investment from working with an agency.
 Trust in the agency is a big issue for clients.

 - Most SEO agencies don’t promote their services through guest posting on authority sites.

-You will gain many useful insights by researching your niche before you make a plan.
+You will gain many useful insights by researching your niche and conducting competitive intelligence before you make a plan.
 The research is a chance to test your assumptions, and gain insights.

 2. Identify Your Business Opportunities

 At the end of the research phase of your business development plan, you need to review the information you gathered about your company, the target market, and your customer base.
 Spend time analyzing all the data.
 You will use these insights to create your business development plan.

 For Launch Space, my goal was to find ways to do things that are disruptive and help me stand out.
 I created a table.
 On one side I listed my insights.
 On the other side, I listed the opportunities for my business.

 |Fixed monthly fee||Only charge for what I deliver|

 |Agencies don’t do SEO||Write a lot of guest posts|

 Your research helps you understand the market.
 You can then use those insights to identify business opportunities and define your competitive advantages.